Enzyme Finance

 Enzyme Finance, formerly known as Melon Protocol, is an Ethereum-based protocol for decentralized on-chain asset management.
 It is a protocol for people or entities to manage their wealth & the wealth of others within a customizable and safe environment.
 Enzyme empowers anyone to set up, manage and invest in customized on-chain investment vehicles.

-This bug bounty program is focused around the Enzyme Finance smart contracts and app and is primarily concerned with the loss of user funds.
+This bug bounty program is focused around the Enzyme Finance smart contracts and is primarily concerned with the loss of user funds.

 Rewards by Threat Level